wojlin/ZTM/readme.md

 </div>

 #### to do:
-* top bar with informations
+* top bar with information
 * time
 * fix the one time download